Welcome to Sophomore Year!

 Wellness Modules (1 credit each)

 Wellness plays a critical role in the student experience and the ways in which it influences identity and sense of belonging.
 The seven Wellness Dimensions at Gettysburg College are Social Wellness, Emotional Wellness, Cultural Wellness, Physical Wellness, Intellectual Wellness, Financial Wellness and Community Wellness.
-Sophomores will be able to earn a maximum of 2 credits for completing one wellness module in the fall semester and one module in the spring semester.
+Sophomores will be able to earn a maximum of two credits for completing one wellness module in the fall semester and one module in the spring semester.
 Each module is worth one credit.
 In addition to engaging with the Wellness Dimensions through the two Wellness Modules, sophomores are also encouraged to participate in other Wellness programming during the designated Wellness Weeks throughout the academic year.

 Sophomore Tradition Event (1 credit)